tgross/blog.0x74696d.com/_posts/2015-03-16-analytics-on-the-cheap.md

 Of course you'll want to automate this in some way to remove the `$DATESTAMP` bit and have that be the hourly log names.
 We bail out if we get a lot of errors in the loading process, but because of the kind of data we're dealing with we're okay if there are a few bad messages (in practice we catch this at the validation stage so if we're seeing errors it's because we did something dumb like added a field without also updating the `CREATE TABLE` script).

-The important thing to notice here is that although we're doing a daily rollup of the S3 logs, your ability to get the data faster is limited only by two things: how fast redshift can hoover-up the data from S3, and how good AWS's "best effort SLA" is on getting the logs into the S3 bucket (it's not bad... you could probably get away with getting logs within 2-3 hours without being worried about missing data).
+The important thing to notice here is that although we're doing a daily roll-up of the S3 logs, your ability to get the data faster is limited only by two things: how fast redshift can hoover-up the data from S3, and how good AWS's "best effort SLA" is on getting the logs into the S3 bucket (it's not bad... you could probably get away with getting logs within 2-3 hours without being worried about missing data).